antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 1.Creating the master server
 =========================
-First we need to create a mysql master server.
-For that login to your RDS console.
+First we need to create a MySQL master server.
+For that log in to your RDS console.

 ![image](https://user-images.githubusercontent.com/61390678/215254457-1204edfa-8b78-433e-839e-725e8baec351.png)

 Click on create database and choose engine type.
-As mentioned before we are setting up this with mysql .You can choose the correct version which fits to you .
+As mentioned before we are setting up this with MySQL .You can choose the correct version which fits to you .

-Next you need to choose the environment, Since we are testing the setup we can use either free tier or test/dev environment.
+Next, you need to choose the environment, Since we are testing the setup we can use either the free tier or test/dev environment.

-In the next step you need to create the Master login details.
-The default user is admin and for the testing purpose we are setting up the password as admin12345.
+In the next step, you need to create the Master login details.
+The default user is admin and for testing purposes, we are setting up the password as admin12345.

 Choose the instance type as per your requirement.
 You can leave the rest of the settings, That will be fine.

 It's better to enable backup option for your RDS instance.
-You can configure the backup retension in the additional settings ,then click on create.
+You can configure the backup retention in the additional settings ,then click on create.

 ![image](https://user-images.githubusercontent.com/61390678/215254499-8f135ffb-bce9-4191-b74c-bb494a978509.png)

-Once it is done you can connect to your instance via the endpoint .
+Once it is done you can connect to your instance via the endpoint.

 ![image](https://user-images.githubusercontent.com/61390678/215254533-63275d4b-d5e5-459e-a22a-3412bc53d899.png)

 ![image](https://user-images.githubusercontent.com/61390678/215254582-c7145363-d6e8-41cb-9da1-07af94c2ad17.png)

-Add a few entries in the db server
+Add a few entries in the DB server

 ```
 MySQL [(none)]> create database users;